Sakai-san/lineare-algebra/course/kapitel3.md

 Solving a matricial equation is done by performing operations on the augmented matrix rows, such as interchanging rows and multiplying a row by a factor (different than 0

 ).
-These operations combined with adding two rows together repeatedly, eventually lead to a matrix in echelon form (like a staircase).
+These operations combined with adding two rows together repeatedly, eventually lead to a matrix in echelon form (wie eine Treppe).

-From the echelon matrix, we solve rows by substituing back the values found from the bottom up.
-Rows of all zeroes do not provide any information about the variables and can thus be ignored.
+Aus der Zeilenstufenform der Matrix, muss man noch von unten her rückwärts einsetzen, um die Lösung zu bestimmen.
+Nullzeilen ergeben keine Information über die Variable und können daher ignoriert werden.